Seasons (Ayumi Hamasaki song): Background and release

 "Seasons" was written by Hamasaki, while production was handled by Japanese businessman and musician Max Matsuura.
 The song was composed by long-term collaborators Dai Nagao, whilst arrangement was handled by Naoto Suzuki.
 For the track's instrumentation, Suzuki played the keyboards, Naoki Hayashibe played the guitar, Takahiro Iida programmed and mixed the final composition, and Junko Hirotani provided background vocals.

-It was selected as the second single from Duty, and was released on June 7, 2000 by Avex Trax.
+"Seasons" was selected as the second single from Duty and was released on June 7, 2000, by Avex Trax.
 The maxi CD of the single contains the original composition and its instrumental version, plus nine remixes.
 As a single from the Duty trilogy, which included Hamasaki's singles "Vogue" and "Far Away", the singles were released as a DVD single and VHS.
 It included the three mini-music videos, alongside the making-of videos and a TV commercial.
 The CD and digital cover sleeve have an image of Hamasaki holding a polaroid of the cover artwork for "Far Away".
 The song's title, "Seasons", is present on cover.
 The standalone CD cover was used as the digital EP cover for the iTunes Store and Amazon.com.

 Critical response

 "Seasons" received favourable reviews from music critics.
 Alexey Eremenko, who had written her extended biography at AllMusic, highlighted the song as an album and career stand out track.
 Morimosa from Nifty.com complimented Hamasaki's songwriting in the song.
 A staff reviewer from Yahoo!
 GeoCities was positive towards the song, and selected it as one of the best tracks from the album.
+The song's critical success earned it the Best Original Song and Lyrics Award at the 42nd Japan Record Awards.

 Hamasaki hosted an online voting poll for fans to choose their favourite tracks to be featured on her Ayumi Hamasaki 15th Anniversary Tour Best Live Tour.
 As a result, "Seasons" was included on the list.
 In early 2014, in honor of Hamasaki's sixteenth-year career milestone, Japanese website Goo.ne.jp hosted a poll for fans to rank their favourite songs by Hamasaki out of thirty positions; the poll was held in only twenty-four hours, and thousands submitted their votes.
 As a result, "Seasons" was ranked at the top spot.
 According to their separate review, the website commented on its win; "'Seasons' was an instant classic...
 Fans cite the song's heartfelt and resonating lyrics as some of her best."
 In 2016, the song was covered by Gackt in a more rock-arranged version.